vgherard/r2r/README.md

 for:

 -   arbitrary R objects as keys and values,
--   arbitrary key hashing and comparison functions,
+-   arbitrary key comparison and hash functions,
 -   customizable behaviour (throw or return a default values) on missing key exceptions.